PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Optional-Features.md

 # Output:
 # None

-# Enable an optional feature the duration of the script block being invoked.
+# Enable and disable an optional feature the duration of the script block being
+# invoked.
-Use-OptionalFeature -Name OptionalFeature1 -ScriptBlock {
+Use-OptionalFeature -Enable OptionalFeature1 -Disable OptionalFeature2 -ScriptBlock {
     # Do things using OptionalFeature1 here
+    # OptionalFeature2 cannot be used here
 }
+# If OptionalFeature1 was not enabled before this invocation, it is still no
+# longerenabled here.
+If OptionalFeature2 was enabled before this invocation,
+# it is still enabled here.
+All to say, their state before the call is
+# preserved.
 ```

 ## Specification